Trekking in the Colombian Andes

 You will be transported to the airport for an early flight to Pereira (flight time approx. 1 hour).
 Your local guide will greet you before taking you to Santa Rosa de Cabal.
 The breathtaking mountainous green landscapes will surround you, lush with coffee plants, banana and citrus plantations, and bamboo forests.

 You are now in the heart of the famous Coffee Triangle of Colombia, which was declared a World Heritage Site by UNESCO in 2011.
 You will have your fill of delicious coffee which is harvested, roasted, and brewed within miles of your hotel.
 Of course, you cannot be in the coffee capital without a tour of a traditional finca (farm).
 On a guided tour, an expert will explain the entire process from picking the right coffee bean to the different methods of preparing an exquisite high-quality Colombian coffee.
 Through a hands-on experience, you will understand the daily tasks of a coffee farmer, allowing you to discover the traditions of generations past.
-The tour will not be complete without tasting of the best coffee in the world.
+The tour will not be complete without tasting the best coffee in the world.

 Overnight: Santa Rosa de Cabal